Just as organisms evolve, so too, do societies and iPhones evolve. But what about the theory of evolution?

-While mountains of evidence prove biological evolution to be a fact, we have different theories to describe how evolution occurs.
 Many people assume that the theory put forth by Darwin in Origin of Species is the final say on evolutionary theory.
-Students of biology, however, know that the theory of evolution has evolved over time.
-For example, Darwin’s original theory evolved when his ideas were merged with ideas from genetics to become the Modern Synthesis.
-Evolution textbook author, Douglas Futuyma, presents a wonderful slideshow available on Youtube demonstrating how the Modern Synthesis evolved.
+Biologists, however, know that the theory of evolution has evolved over time.
+For example, evolutionary theory dramatically changed when Darwin’s original ideas were merged with ideas from genetics to become the Modern Synthesis.
+Evolution textbook author, Douglas Futuyma, presents a wonderful slideshow available on Youtube demonstrating the emergence of the Modern Synthesis.

-Yet what most students don’t realize is that the theory of evolution has evolved way beyond the Modern Synthesis.
-Failure to recognize this new theory and the many new discoveries in support of it has caused a great deal of confusion among students and non-scientists.
-This failure is part of the reason that more Americans than ever doubt that evolution even happens (Newport, 2012).
+Yet what most people don’t realize is the theory of evolution has progressed way beyond the Modern Synthesis.
+Failure to recognize this new unfolding theory and the many recent discoveries in support of it has caused a great deal of confusion among students and non-scientists.
+This confusion partly explains why so many people doubt that evolution happens (Newport, 2012).
+This confusion also contributes to an outdated and less useful understanding of the world, and worse predictions about the future.

-When people understand this new, more integrated theory of evolution, they will see that evolution makes more sense and is thus easier to embrace because of it’s greater power to explain the origins of the great diversity of life on Earth.
+People will see that evolution makes sense when they realize that the theory of evolution has been updated.
+The updated and revised theory becomes easier to understand, appreciate and embrace.
+This more integrated theory of evolution has even greater power to explain the origins of the great diversity of life on Earth.

-Here, I give a brief overview of how our understanding of evolution has radically changed over time.
-I do this by presenting three major theories of evolution: 1) Darwin’s theory 2) the Modern Synthesis and 3) the Integral Model of evolution.
-The following table summarizes these three theories of evolution.
+The following table offers a brief overview of how our understanding of evolution has changed over time.
+This table presents three major versions of evolutionary theory: 1) Darwin’s theory 2) the Modern Synthesis and 3) the Integral Model of evolution.

 Table 1.
 Evolution of Evolutionary Theory